simkimsia/PredownloadModelFromHuggingFace/README.md

 **Rule of Thumb:** If the Hugging Face page shows a simple `AutoModel.from_pretrained("your-model-id")` with no other special parameters, you can add it to the `SIMPLE_MODELS` list.
 For anything more complex, `ADVANCED_MODELS` is the right choice.

 ### 3. Run the script

+**Important 🚨🚨:** It's crucial to run this script in the same virtual environment (`venv`) as your GenAI or Streamlit project.
+This ensures the models are downloaded to the correct cache directory, so your main application can find them.

 Execute the script from your terminal: